Arize-ai/client_python/src/arize/_generated/api_client/docs/ExperimentsApi.md

 - Provide at least one run in `experiment_runs`.
 - Each run must include:
   - `output` -- model/task output for the run
-  - `example_id` -- the ID of an existing example in the dataset, required only when the experiment is associated with a dataset
+  - `example_id` -- a correlation ID linking this run to a dataset example.
+  Required only when the experiment is associated with a dataset; its existence in the dataset is never validated.
   - You may include any additional fields per run that can be used for analysis or filtering.
 For example: `model`, `latency_ms`, `temperature`, `prompt`, `tool_calls`, etc.